stashapp/StashServer/README.md

   * This is used to map scene MD5 hashes to file paths (so you don't have to recalculate the hash on import), performer hashes to a name (so we can keep hashes out of the file content), and gallery hashes for file paths.

 I should note that the hash for performers is the MD5 hash of whatever image you used for the performer.

-### What's with performer images?

-I haven't gotten around to allow remote upload.
-Instead stash will look for JPG's in the root or one level deep inside of your stash directory and present those for use.
-Just put any images you want to expose to the add / edit screen in a folder called performers or whatever other name you like.